sbt/sbt-git/README.md

 it uses that.

-In certain circumstances you may want to force the use of JGit or an executable for both read-only and read-write operations; for example, if you have no git executable installed (e.g. you use windows) you need to disable the console interface, or if you rely on a git feature that JGit does not support (e.g. worktrees) you need to disable the JGit interface.
+In certain circumstances you may want to force the use of JGit or an executable for both read-only and read-write operations; for example, if no git executable is present (e.g. you use windows and you haven't installed git or it's not on your PATH) you need to disable the console interface, or if you rely on a git feature that JGit does not support (e.g. worktrees) you need to disable the JGit interface.

 The following settings will force the use of only JGit or a git executable,
 respectively: